theos/theos-wiki/Installation.md

 export THEOS=~/theos
 ```

 For this change to take effect, you must restart your shell.
-The easiest way to do this is to simply open a new tab and close the previous one.
+The easiest way to do this is to simply open a new tab and close the previous one, or kill the app in the taskswitcher (iOS).
+Do `echo $THEOS` on your shell to check if this is working.

+On iOS, `~/.profile` can be an alternative file used in place of `~/.bash_profile`, so rename the file if the check above didn't work.

 Then proceed to clone Theos to this directory: